chrivand/Firepower_O365_Feed_Parser/README.md

-# Firepower O365 Feed Parser (Updated Script with NEW O365 Web Service API)
+# Firepower O365 Feed Parser
+# ***Updated Script with NEW O365 Web Service API***

 _This is a Sample Script that can parse the NEW O365 Web Service API and upload it to Firepower Management Center as Group Objects._

 ---

 This is a sample script that parses the NEW O365 Web Service API (https://docs.microsoft.com/en-us/office365/enterprise/managing-office-365-endpoints#webservice) that Microsoft publishes with URL, IPv4 and IPv6 addresses.
 These addresses are used for the infrastructure of the Microsoft cloud applications (e.g. Office 365).
 The script will parse the NEW O365 Web Service API into 2 separate lists and use the FMC API's to upload them into 2 Group Objects.
 These Group Objects can be used in a Firepower trust/prefilter rule.
-By doing so the traffic is excluded from further inspection, to prevent  latency issues with the applications.
+By doing so the traffic is excluded from further inspection, to prevent latency issues with the Microsoft O365 applications.

 Please contact me if you have any questions or remarks.
+If you find any bugs, please report them to me, and I will correct them (or do a pull request).

 ## Features

+* Retrieving Wordlwide URLs and IPs from new O365 REST-based web service.
-* Parsing O365 XML File into 2 lists (URL and IP);
+* Parsing these into 2 flat lists (URL and IP);
 * Creating right JSON format for FMC API PUT requests;
 * Uploading this JSON to FMC, overwriting the previous Group Object;
-* Checking if O365 file was updated, using the Version API Endpoint;
+* Checking if O365 file was updated, using the O365 Version API Endpoint;
 * Continuously checking for updates with a specified time interval (optional).

 ### Potential next steps